-TIRE PRESSURE MONITOR FAULT - Displayed when the Tire Pressure Monitoring System is malfunctioning.
-If the warning stays on or continues to come on, have the system inspected by your authorized dealer.
+TIRE PRESSURE MONITOR FAULT - Displayed when the tire pressure monitoring system is malfunctioning.
+If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

 TIRE PRESSURE SENSOR FAULT - Displayed when a tire pressure sensor is malfunctioning, or your spare tire is in use.
 For more information on how the system operates under these conditions, refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter.
-If the warning stays on or continues to come on, have the system inspected by your authorized dealer.
+If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.